 Where to Find Help

-I’ve had many requests for more information about how to find help for Harm OCD.
+I’ve had many requests for more information about how to find help for Malevolence OCD.
 The International OCD Foundation is an excellent starting place; check out their website.

 There are also several excellent books on OCD and effective treatment.
 Here are some that I recommend; check your library or click on the link to purchase them from Amazon.
-(Please note: These are affiliate links, meaning that if you follow the link and end up purchasing the item, I receive a small percentage of the sale.
-It does not affect what you pay for the item, and does not influence which books I recommend.
-Proceeds go toward covering the cost and time involved in maintaining this site.)
+(Please note: A percentage of sales through these affiliate links is used to support this website, at no additional charge to you.)

 The Mindfulness Workbook for OCD focuses on developing a different relationship with obsessive thoughts, so they’re given less attention and importance.